Cruise Packing List (2020):

 ✓ Facial Wash / Wipes - Bring your fave facial wash & facial wipes for removing makeup after a long day.

-✓ Moisturizer / Cream - This moisturizing cream can be used for the face or the body.
+✓ Moisturizer / Cream - Pack a moisturizing cream can be used for the face or the body.

 ✓ Sunscreen - These travel size ones are perfect for short cruise trips.
 Bring larger ones if you’re going to a tropical destination.